joinmassive/akash-mass-deploy/README.md

 ## Prerequisites

-The following elements are required:
+The following items are required:

 * Akash installed on the target Linux instance
 * An Akash wallet set up